home-assistant/home-assistant.io/source/_docs/automation/basics.markdown

 State changes can be used as the source of triggers and the current state can be used in conditions.

 Actions are all about calling services.
 To explore the available services open the **Developer Tools** -> **Services**.
-Services allow to change anything.
+Services allow changing anything.
 For example turn on a light, run a script or enable a scene.
 Each service has a domain and a name.
 For example the service `light.turn_on` is capable of turning on any light in your system.
 Services can be passed parameters to for example tell which device to turn on or what color to use.

 ## Creating automations

-Now that you've got a sneak peak of what is possible, it's time to get your feet wet and create your first automation.
+Now that you've got a sneak peek of what is possible, it's time to get your feet wet and create your first automation.

 ### [Using the automation editor &raquo;](/docs/automation/editor/)